IanToujou/Kazunya/documentation/docs/commands/roleplay/friend.md

 ## **Description**

-???
-Changelog Abstract
-    Released in version `1.2.0`.

-    No changes have been made since the first release.

 The friend command is used to manage your friend list on Kazunya.
 The friend system will be used in the future to send game invites and to use certain interactions.

-You can only have a maximum of 20 friends at the same time, excluding other relationships.
+You can only have a maximum of `20` friends at the same time, excluding other relationships.
 Friends are valid everywhere on Discord.
 Servers don't have seperate systems because it is intented to work across servers.

 <p align="center"><img src="https://media.tenor.com/OQJmvVwLZ5YAAAAi/tkthao219-bubududu.gif"></p>